 Parking is provided free of charge to all graduate medical education trainees on the Eastern Virginia Medical Center complex and at all affiliated teaching institutions which are located off the Eastern Virginia Medical Center complex.
 Eastern Virginia Medical School will supply parking stickers to be adhered to the vehicle (AVI media) for two vehicles per full-time trainee.

 Each intern is assigned office space in affiliation with their Major Rotation.
-Office space is also available in the Department of Psychiatry and Behavioral Sciences for outpatient psychotherapy activities.
+Office space is also available at EVMS Psychiatry and Behavioral Sciences in Hofheimer Hall for outpatient psychotherapy activities.
 A scheduling book is used to ensure that an intern has access to the required office space for regularly scheduled appointments.

 11. Library Privileges